stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 # Browser Host

-This is so that users can call Strat("Books.getBooks") inside a browser a Strat browser host figures out how to make the API request.
+This is so that users can call Strat("Books.getBooks") inside a browser and a Strat browser host figures out how to make the API request.
 100% doable.
 Great customer experience.
-Potentially more performant than what a user could build by hand by utalizing direct Lambda calls.
+Potentially more performant than what a user could build by hand by utilizing direct Lambda calls.

 This also opens the way for people to write client-side "services" that can be included and run inside a user's browser.
 The big question here is how does Strat know / how does the user specify that a particular service should be client-side.